addyosmani/backbone-fundamentals/backbone-fundamentals.md

 <li><% _.each( keywords, function( keyobj ) {%> <%= keyobj.keyword %><% } ); %></li>
 ```

-Here I iterate over the keywords array using the each function and print out every single keyword.
+Here I iterate over the keywords array using the Underscore `each` function and print out every single keyword.
 Note that I display the keyword using the <%= tag.
-This will display the keywords with a space between.
+This will display the keywords with spaces between them.

 Reloading the page again should look quite decent: